- June 7, 2019

 - The game is criticized for being an asset flip with poor quality and lack of originality.

-- There are numerous technical defects, including bugs and unfair gameplay mechanics, leading to frustration.
+- There are numerous technical issues, including bugs and unfair gameplay mechanics that lead to frustration.

 monetization

-3 mentions Positive Neutral NegativeThe monetization strategy of the game has been criticized for being exploitative, with accusations of plagiarism and asset flipping, as well as a lack of proper credit to original creators.
-Users report a prevalence of fake reviews and a frustrating gameplay experience that feels more like a cash grab than a legitimate product.
+6 mentions Positive Neutral NegativeThe monetization strategy of the game has been criticized for being exploitative, with accusations of plagiarism and asset flipping, as the developers failed to credit original creators.
+Users report a pattern of fake reviews and a cash grab approach, leading to a frustrating gameplay experience rather than a challenging one.
+Overall, the monetization practices are viewed negatively, contributing to a perception of the game as low-quality and deceptive.

-“The developers here didn't credit any of the artists and real game developers who created the assets, so this is plagiarism as well as a cash grab.”
+“The 'developers' here didn't credit any of the artists and real, actual game developers who created the assets, so this is plagiarism as well as a cash grab.”

-“They're all written in either Russian or broken English, appear at almost exactly the same time shortly after the game launched on Steam, and the accounts are consistently used to write fake reviews for asset flips and other cash grabs.”
+“They're all written in either Russian or broken English, appear at almost exactly the same time shortly after the game launched on Steam, all have a direct Steam purchase of the game, and the accounts are used consistently to write fake reviews for asset flips and other cash grabs/scams.”

-“Avoiding the enemies happens more by luck than judgment, leading to a game experience that is more frustrating than challenging.”
+“Avoiding the enemies happens more by luck than judgment, and that all adds up to a game experience that is more frustrating than challenging.”